Gallium scan: Gallium DOTA scans

 68Ga DOTA conjugated peptides (including 68Ga DOTA-TATE, DOTA-TOC and DOTA-NOC) are used in positron emission tomography (PET) imaging of neuroendocrine tumours (NETs).
-The scan is similar to the SPECT octreotide scan in that an octreotide-based somatostatin analogue (such as edotreotide) is used as the radioligand, and there are similar indications and uses as ocreotide scans, however image quality is significantly improved.
+The scan is similar to the SPECT octreotide scan in that an octreotide-based somatostatin analogue (such as edotreotide) is used as the radioligand, and there are similar indications and uses as octreotide scans, however image quality is significantly improved.
 Somatostatin receptors are overexpressed in many NETs, so that the 68Ga DOTA conjugated peptide is preferentially taken up in these locations, and visualised on the scan.
 As well as diagnosis and staging of NETs, 68Ga DOTA conjugated peptide imaging may be used for planning and dosimetry in preparation for lutetium-177 or yttrium-90 DOTA therapy.

 In June 2016, Netspot (kit for the preparation of gallium Ga-68 dotatate injection) was approved for medical use in the United States.

 In August 2019, 68Ga edotreotide injection (68Ga DOTATOC) was approved for medical use in the United States for use with PET imaging for the localization of somatostatin receptor positive neuroendocrine tumors (NETs) in adults and children.

 The U.S. Food and Drug Administration (FDA) approved 68Ga edotreotide (DOTATOC) based on evidence from three clinical trials (Trial 1/NCT#1619865, Trial 2/NCT#1869725, Trial 3/NCT#2441062) of 334 known or suspected neuro-endocrine tumors.
 The trials were conducted in the United States.

 Gallium (68Ga) oxodotreotide was approved for medical use in Canada as Netspot in July 2019, and as Netvision in May 2022.

+The combination germanium (68Ge) chloride / gallium (68Ga) chloride was approved for medical use in the European Union in August 2024.

+Other gallium-68 based PET scanning agents may also be based on the principle of attaching peptides to chelators, such as the in-development drug Ga-68-Trivehexin.

 Radiochemistry of gallium-67

-Gallium-67 citrate is produced by a cyclotron.
-Charged particle bombardment of enriched Zn-68 is used to produce gallium-67.
+Gallium-67 is produced by a cyclotron, using charged-particle (proton) bombardment of enriched Zn-68.
 The gallium-67 is then complexed with citric acid to form gallium citrate.
-The half life of gallium-67 is 78 hours.
-It decays by electron capture, then emits de-excitation gamma rays that are detected by a gamma camera.
-Primary emission is at 93 keV (39% abundance), followed by 185 keV (21%) and 300 keV (17%).
+The half-life of gallium-67 is 3.2617 days.
+It decays by electron capture, also emitting gamma rays that are detected by a gamma camera.
+The primary emissions are at 93 keV (39% of decays), followed by 185 keV (21%) and 300 keV (17%).
 For imaging, multiple gamma camera energy windows are used, typically centred around 93 and 184 keV or 93, 184, and 296 keV.